 Building on the success of the Milwaukee Line, Pace is completing construction on the Pulse Dempster Line connecting communities between Downtown Evanston and O'Hare Airport.
-As construction continues, on August 13, 2023, Pace launched a preview of expanded Pulse service on Sundays with the full Pulse Dempster service launch expected before the end of the year.
+As construction continues, Pace began offering expanded Pulse Sunday service on August 13, 2023 with the full Pulse Dempster service launched in late October.
 The \$10.5 million investment in transit infrastructure along the corridor is funded by a federal Congestion Mitigation Air Quality (CMAQ) grant.
 Pace was also awarded an additional \$15 million in CMAQ funding to operate the first three years of expanded service.